chris284891/Psychic-Game/README.md

 This is my first JavaScript application.

 # Problem
-Make a game so user has to guess what letter the computer had picked.
+Make a game so user has to guess what letter the computer has picked.

 # Solution
 Made an array of all letters and a random number generator for the computer's letter.
 Made an onkey function for user guess.
 Made if statements for correct and incorrect guesses.